-&lt;sup>1All MATLAB files for all of the problem sets are at http://geodynamics.usc.edu/~becker/ teaching-557.html.
+All MATLAB files for all of the problem sets are at http://www-udc.ig.utexas.edu/external/ becker/teaching-557.html.
 Some problem sets, including this ODE one also have Python implementations.
-Solved MATLAB scripts for the problem sets are available for instructors upon request.
+Solved MATLAB or Python scripts for the problem sets are available for instructors upon request.